 Orioles vs. Dodgers Highlights

-Shohei Ohtani and the Dodgers defeat Ramón Urías and the Orioles, 6-4
+Chris Taylor and the Dodgers defeat Colton Cowser and the Orioles, 6-3

-Shohei Ohtani and the Dodgers defeat Ramón Urías and the Orioles, 6-4
+Chris Taylor and the Dodgers defeat Colton Cowser and the Orioles, 6-3

 Dodger fans love Shohei Ohtani — and his dog.
 They got plenty of both on Wednesday.